College Lingo (Glossary)

 Talk the talk!

-Do you sometime feel as though colleges speak a different language?
+Do you sometimes feel as though colleges speak a different language?
 Well, we sort of do!
 Here are some common words and phrases that we sometimes use:

-Academic Advisor: A member of the faculty is appointed as an Academic Advisor to every full-time student that studies in a college program.
-Normally, the Academic Advisor teaches in the program that the student is enrolled in.
-The Advisor provides guidance and support to the student to help them be successful in their program by making referrals to other support systems and by providing timely feedback to students.
+Academic Advisor: A faculty member is appointed as an Academic Advisor to every full-time student enrolled in a college program.
+Normally, the Academic Advisor teaches in the program in which the student is enrolled.
+The Advisor provides guidance and support to students to help them succeed in their program by making referrals to other support systems and offering timely feedback.

 Articulation Agreements: Articulation agreements allow college graduates to use their college course credits towards earning a university degree.
 The College has many articulation agreements with various universities across Canada.

 Bring Your Own Device (BYOD): BYOD (formerly known as Mobile Learning) is a method of program delivery at Algonquin College which requires students to have and use a mobile device throughout their program of study.
 This could be a laptop, tablet or iPad.
-Please consult your program page to determine what device is appropriate for enhancing the learning environment.
+Please consult your program page to determine which device is most suitable for enhancing the learning environment.

 Co-Curricular Record: A co-curricular record chronicles the activities that students engage in throughout the academic year that are not part of their program of study.
 This could include volunteerism, participating in campus athletics or student government, or collaborating with college employees on special projects.
-Students receive a copy of their co-curricular record and can use it to enhance their resume when seeking employment or other volunteer positions.
+Students receive a copy of their co-curricular record, which they can use to enhance their resume when seeking employment or other volunteer opportunities.

-Dual Credits: Allow high school students to attend a college course where they can earn a college credit, while also receiving a high school credit.
-This is advantageous for high school seniors because it exposes them to a post-secondary environment and allows them to earn a credit in advance of full registration in a college program.
+Dual Credits: Allow high school students to enroll in a college course, earning both college and high school credit.
+This is advantageous for high school seniors because it exposes them to a post-secondary environment and allows them to earn credit in advance of full registration in a college program.

-First Generation Students: First Generation students is a term that describes a student that is the first member of their immediate family to attend a post-secondary institute.
+First Generation Students: First Generation students are a term that describes a student who is the first member of their immediate family to attend a post-secondary institution.
 Algonquin College has developed a helpful 1st To Attend App for first generation students that can be downloaded on Android and iOS devices.

 Loans: Ontario Student Assistance Plan (OSAP) offers loans backed by the provincial and federal government for those who qualify.
-A loan must be paid back, usually over a period of time.
+A loan must be repaid, usually over a specified period of time.
 If you reside in a province other than Ontario, consult your provincial government for loan information.

 OSAP (Ontario Student Assistance Plan): offers two kinds of money: